Imding1211/RaspberryPi_LLM_LineBot/README.md

 ## About The Project

-The Raspberry_Pi_AI_LineBot is an intelligent chatbot built for the LINE messaging platform, leveraging AI capabilities on a Raspberry Pi.
+The RaspberryPi_LLM_LineBot is an intelligent chatbot built for the LINE messaging platform, leveraging AI capabilities on a Raspberry Pi.
 The bot uses the Ollama language model, specifically the Gemma2 2b, to provide insightful responses to users' queries.
 This project demonstrates how to integrate a powerful AI model into a lightweight, portable environment like the Raspberry Pi, making it accessible and easy to deploy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>